 After discussing weight loss with Wade, I offered him some additional recommendations I felt may be helpful.
 I stated, "Consider avoiding alcohol and sleeping pills.
 Death from sleep apnea often involves the heavy use of sedatives."
 Wade then asked if he could die from a lack of sleep.
 I stated, "No, but because you stop breathing shortly after going to sleep, you are not getting the quality of sleep that you need.
 For temporary relief, try using more pillows to elevate your head or sleep in a reclining chair.
 Also, an air purifier may benefit you."

 At a later session, Wade stated, "I’m trying hard to start losing some weight."
 Wade had also received a continuous positive pressure airway device that helped keep his airway open during sleep.
 Hirshkowitz notes that 50 percent of clients who receive a similar device don’t use it.
 Regarding the continuous positive pressure airway device, Wade remarked, "The CPAP took some getting used to, but after the first couple nights, I was amazed."
 Think of your Wade.
 Could a combination of medical technology and psychotherapy benefit your client?

-On this track we have discussed behavioral interventions for breathing related sleep disorders.
+In this section, we have discussed behavioral interventions for breathing related sleep disorders.
 There are several types of breathing related sleep disorders for which exist a limited number of treatment options.

-On the next track we will discuss techniques for relaxation.
+In the next section, we will discuss techniques for relaxation.
 For the purposes of sleep disorders, we will discuss three techniques for relaxation.
 The three techniques for relaxation that we will discuss are stretching, mind games, and autogenic training.

 Others who bought this Sleep Disorders Course